-Sqlite is a very easy database to setup, and hence, it has been the starting point for the projects I have worked on at the Flatiron School.
+Sqlite is a very easy database to setup, and hence, it has been the starting point for the projects I have worked on in Flatiron School's coding bootcamp.
 These include:

 One problem my teams have run into when trying to deploy to Heroku, is that Heroku no longer supports sqlite as a production database.
 This is troublesome because in the development of our projects, there is a significant amount of data that we have generated which we would like to maintain.
 This is also somewhat of an inconvenience because we have not been fully versed in the use of other more production-ready databases.